Important Issues Surrounding Carbon Monoxide Lawsuits

 Carbon monoxide is nearly ubiquitous in our everyday lives.
 It is produced by heating elements such as gas stoves, fireplaces, furnaces and charcoal grills, as well the combustion engines found in vehicles, boats and generators.
 Manufacturers have a responsibility to ensure that the carbon monoxide produced by their products does not harm users.
 The same is true of building owners, who are responsible for the safety of visitors.

 Unfortunately, manufacturers and building owners do not always live up to this responsibility.
-If you or a loved one has been harmed by carbon monoxide exposure, contact Miller & Gaudio PC.
+If you or a loved one has been harmed by carbon monoxide exposure, contact The Law Office of Miller & Gaudio PC.
 Our carbon monoxide poisoning attorneys will help you take the steps necessary to pursue compensation for your losses.